FREQUENTLY ASKED QUESTIONS (FAQs)

 We plan to always have details for the next academic year posted no later than the end of June.

-Most of our teachers offer a 2-3 year rotation of classes, so you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of classes they have taught: each teacher's bio page lists this record of previously taught courses.
+Most of our teachers offer a 3 year rotation of classes.
+So, you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of other classes taught by that teacher.
+Each teacher's bio page lists this record of previously taught courses.

 For Social Studies, we offer US History one year, Government / Economics one year, and World History the third year.
 Sometimes we have electives (local or state history, philosophy, etc).

-For English, our teachers rotate through more than two years of courses.
+For English, our teachers rotate through four years of courses.
 All courses are suitable for any level of high school; all courses will enable students to improve their writing skills and their literature comprehension.

 Electives vary.
-Nick Grabar teaches 3 classes, about one class a year.
+We generally offer a fine arts class like acting or choir and in some years we offer cooking classes.
+Nick Grabar teaches about one class a year.
 Alan Waldecker has taught "Reason for God" once every 2-3 years.

 We are a group organized by busy home-educating moms; thanks for your patience!